-All core rotations are completed at one of our 2 teaching sites: Community Regional Medical Center (CRMC) and the Veteran’s Affairs Central California Health Care System (VA).
+All core rotations are completed at one of our 3 teaching sites: Community Regional Medical Center (CRMC), the Veteran’s Affairs Central California Health Care System (VA), and Family Healthcare Network (FHCN).
 The global health elective can be completed at an international site chosen by the resident and approved by the program director.
-Selected residents are also eligible for many more electives offered at UCSF main campus.
+Selected residents are also eligible for more electives offered at UCSF main campus.
 Housing and parking are provided for residents while in San Francisco.
 All blocks are 4 weeks in duration.
 Most rotations span 1 block, though some are 2 or 3 weeks in duration.

 All residents rotate through the 78-bed intensive care unit at CRMC.
 These beds are shared between medicine, surgery, & trauma.
 Two medicine teams are supervised by a board-certified critical-care faculty.
 Teams consist of 1 pulmonary/critical care fellow, 1 senior resident, and 2 interns.